 There are about twenty places in the music that we use as tests, and the right setting is the one that gets the most of them to sound their best.
 With every change, some of the twenty will sound better and some will sound worse.
 Recognizing when the sound is the biggest, clearest, and most balanced from top to bottom is a skill that has taken me twenty years to acquire.

 It’s a lot harder than it looks.
-The longer you have been in audio the more complicated it seems, which may be counterintuitive but comports well with our day-to-day experience very well.
+The longer you have been in audio, the more complicated it seems, which may be counterintuitive but comports well with our day-to-day experience extremely well.

-All our room treatments and tweaks must pass The Bob and Ray Test, as well.
+All our room treatments and tweaks must pass The Bob and Ray Test.
 It’s the one record we have relied on more than any other over the course of the last several years.

 Presenting as it does a huge studio full of brass players, no record we know of is more dynamic or more natural sounding — when the system is working right.
 When it’s not working right, the first thirty seconds is all it takes to show you the trouble you are in.